bukovyn/CentOS-7-Server/README.md

 mount /dev/sdb1 /mydata
 ```

-*Tip: Running the `mount` command with no arguments shows all currently mounted file systems.*
+:star:*Tip: Running the `mount` command with no arguments shows all currently mounted file systems.*

 <a name="automount-file-system"></a>
 #### Automount File System On Boot